Appendix: Day-0 Plan

 - Radius Filter-ID

-- MAC (Ethernet mac-address)
+- MAC (Ethernet MAC address)

 Note:Avoid using Dynamic Port Configuration if the port experiences a huge number of port flaps.
 Each port flap will trigger a configuration change on the switch (Junos commit).
-In such a case it is better to apply dynamic VLAN configuration via RADIUS.
+In such a case it is better to apply dynamic VLAN configuration through RADIUS.

-Here's an example of a rule that automatically assigns the port profile “access-point” to a Juniper AP.
+access-point” to a Juniper AP.
 As per this rule, when the port identifies a device with a chassis ID that starts with “5c:5b:35”, it assigns the “access-point” profile to the connected device.

 - For your dynamic port configurations to take effect, you also need to specify the ports